ToletiSri/TSAI_ERA_S22/S21/README.md

 ### Implementation and Results:
-Trained the GPT model as per Andrej Karapathy's instructions in [GitHub](https://github.com/karpathy/ng-video-lecture) There are 2 notebooks in this repo
+Trained the GPT model as per Andrej Karapathy's instructions in [GitHub](https://github.com/karpathy/ng-video-lecture)

+There are 2 notebooks in this repo:

 S21 - Jupyter notebook that has been used to train the model, also prints a Shakespeare like text after training during inferencing.

 GradioInterface - A simple gradio interface that accepts a text and length, and generates shakespeare like test starting with the given text and given size

 #### Results: